uptoamir/ShExCraft/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or bug fixes.

 Contact
-For questions or support, please reach out via GitHub issues or contact Your Name.
+For questions or support, please reach out via GitHub issues or contact my email.

-vbnet
-Copy code

-### Explanation of the Updated Example:

-- **Example Shell Script (`example.sh`)**: The new example demonstrates how to create a directory, navigate into it, create files, and output a success message.
-This example is simple but covers multiple shell commands, making it a good demonstration of ShExCraft's capabilities.

-- **Example Error Handling**: The error message is an example of what might occur if the `mkdir` command fails because the directory already exists.
-This shows how ShExCraft provides useful feedback when something goes wrong.